addresscloud/terraform-aws-tile-service/README.md

 [![Validate](https://github.com/addresscloud/terraform-aws-tile-service/actions/workflows/validate.yml/badge.svg)](https://github.com/addresscloud/terraform-aws-tile-service/actions/workflows/validate.yml)

-This is a Terraform module for provisioning a vector tile service using Amazon API Gateway and Amazon S3.
-This module will provide a fully functional vector tile service which is scaleable, highly available and fault-tolerant.
-The service works by mapping API requests to a cache of vector tiles stored in the S3 bucket.
+This Terraform module provisions a vector tile service using Amazon API Gateway and S3.
+API requests are mapped to a cache of vector tiles stored in an S3 bucket.
+The service is completely serverless.

 ![Service diagram](https://github.com/addresscloud/terraform-aws-tile-service/raw/main/_doc/diagram.png)

+## Table of Contents

+- About(#about)
+- Install(#install)
+- API(#API)
+- Additional Options(#additional-options)
+- Maintainers(#maintainers)
+- Contributing(#contributing)
+- License(#license)

-## About This Module
+## About

-This module uses Amazon API Gateway and S3 to provision a RESTFul vector tile API suitable for consumption using modern mapping applications such as [MapLibre](https://maplibre.org/) and [Mapbox](https://www.mapbox.com/).
-API Gateway is particularly useful when advanced authorization configuration is required to protect non-public data sources.
+The module uses Amazon API Gateway and S3 to provision a RESTFul vector tile API suitable for modern mapping libraries such as [MapLibre](https://maplibre.org/) and [Mapbox](https://www.mapbox.com/).

+API Gateway is particularly useful when authorization is required to protect non-public data sources.
 S3 provides a secure and scaleable storage backend and when used with API Gateway removes the need for any server-side logic or functions.
+The modules serverless architecture means that the tile serving is highly-scaleable.

-This module is maintained by [Addresscloud]().
+This module is maintained by [Addresscloud](https://github.com/addresscloud/).

 ### Alternatives

-These alternatives, which influenced the design of this module, should be considered if API Gateway features are not needed.
+These alternatives influenced the design of this module should be considered if API Gateway features are not needed.

 - [CloudFront + S3](https://github.com/addresscloud/serverless-tiles) the cheapest way to self-host tiles
 - [TiTiler](https://github.com/developmentseed/titiler) supports multiple data types including rasters using Lambda functions
 - [MapTiler Cloud](https://www.maptiler.com/cloud/) excellent commercial solution when self-hosting is not required

-## How To Use This Module
+## Install

 Create a Terraform configuration that initialises the module and specifies the values of the variables as shown below.
 This will create a new S3 bucket and API Gateway instance.
 For further details see [examples/quickstart](examples/quickstart).

-### Quick Start
+### Terraform

 ```terraform
 provider "aws" {